EUDR Practicalities: A Fast-Track BIC Project

 - The EUDR Helpful Information – this document lays out all the T&FWG’s thoughts, suggestions and solutions.
 It also references the following four data flow maps created to help the reader understand the flow of the necessary data through the supply chain:

-The helpful guidance includes a link to EDItEUR’s application note which has been updated, latest update 9th October 2025.
+The Helpful Information includes a link to EDItEUR’s application note which has been updated, latest update 9th October 2025.

 BIC welcomes feedback/comments on any of the above documentation, please email info@bic.org.uk.